Xeavin/The-Insurgents-Graveyard/README.md

 Shows the position of the currently controlled character while roaming.
 You can use the **RightControl + End** keys to toggle the state of the script.

 ### Fixed MP Regeneration
-Multiplies the required steps needed to gain 1 MP by the speed mode multiplier.
-So one can no longer abuse the speed-mode by running around in circles to regain a lot of MP.
+Multiplies the number of steps necessary to gain 1 MP by the speed mode multiplier.
+So it is no longer possible to exploit the speed-mode by running around in circles to regain a lot of MP.

 ### Forced Fighting Stance
 Forces all party members into a fighting stance if they enter a location that is not a town.